timothyleejin/tp/docs/UserGuide.md

 **Example Input:** <br>
 ```
-delete 1 2  // delete both 1st and 2nd person listed in the contact list
+delete 1 2
 ```
+This input deletes both the 1st and 2nd person listed in the contact list.<br><br>
 **Expected Output:** <br>
 ```
 Deleted Person: